CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

   	 ```
    Check if viewer-neo4j POD is running, if not, scale to 0 and then scale to 1.

-   Get into the pod to execute the commands (You can use Kubernetes Dashboard or use kubectl command.
+   Get into the pod to execute the commands.
+Use either Kubernetes Dashboard or  kubectl command.
 For example kubectl exec -it -n castimaging-v3 viewer-neo4j-core-0 -- /bin/bash
 	```
  	mkdir -p /var/lib/neo4j/config/neo4j5_data
 	chmod -R 777 /var/lib/neo4j